 Electronic cigarette and liquid cartridge manufacturers, which include some traditional tobacco companies, state that they are looking for new, potentially safer ways, to allow adults to use nicotine and tobacco products where they otherwise face restrictions on smoking in public places.

 Vaporizers have been gaining popularity in the U.S. and some state legislatures are taking action to regulate these products either similarly to other tobacco products, or as different products altogether.

 The following actions have been taken in recent years to regulate the sale and use of electronic vaporizing products.
-At least 38 states currently prohibit sales of electronic cigarettes or vaping/alternative tobacco products to minors.
-Missouri's legislature passed legislation but it was vetoed by the governor on July 15, 2014.
+At least 42 states currently prohibit sales of electronic cigarettes or vaping/alternative tobacco products to minors.
+Michigan's bill to prohibit sales to minors is pending governor's signature as of mid-September.